simonvanlaak/LibreChatMCP/README.md

 "List all tools available through MCP"
 ```

+## GitHub Actions Secrets

+This repository uses GitHub Actions for automated CI/CD.
+The following secrets must be configured in the repository settings (Settings → Secrets and variables → Actions):

+### Required Secrets

+- **`PARENT_REPO_TOKEN`** - Personal Access Token (PAT) with `repo` scope to trigger the parent repository (TheMaryAnne) workflow after successful image push.
+This token must have permissions to trigger `repository_dispatch` events in the parent repository.

+### How to Generate the Token

+1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+2. Generate a new token with the `repo` scope
+3. Add it as a secret named `PARENT_REPO_TOKEN` in this repository's secrets

+### Automated Deployment Flow

+When code is pushed to the `main` branch:
+1. Tests run (if any)
+2. Docker image is built and pushed to GitHub Container Registry
+3. Parent repository (TheMaryAnne) is automatically triggered to update the submodule reference and deploy

 ## Contributing

 This is part of the TheMaryAnne project's LibreChat deployment on Hetzner Cloud.